Spousal Open Work Permit (SOWP) for IEC Participants in Canada

 The Spousal Open Work Permit is directly linked to your partner’s work permit.
 For instance, if your partner has a 2-year work permit, you will also receive an open work permit for the same duration.

-However, it’s important to note that the work permit cannot be issued beyond the expiry date of your passport.
-In other words, if your passport is only valid for another 12 months, your open work permit will be limited to that same 12-month period.
+The work permit cannot be issued beyond the expiry date of your passport.
+In other words, if your passport is only valid for another 8 months, your open work permit will be limited to that same 8-month period.

 To do so, you must first apply for a new passport.
 Additionally, there are two very important requirements to keep in mind: